Gear

 GPS

 A GPS is optional, but a very useful supplement to topo maps and compass.
 I have only used Garman eTrex receivers.
 They are compact, tough, and pretty easy to operate.
 The eTrex models use a trackpoint for menu navigation and operation, which I like.
 Higher end models use a touch screen that can't be used when you are wearing gloves, unless they are special electronic friendly gloves, and even then may not work well.
-I have lost a couple so I use a carabiner and clip it through my pants loop now.
 It runs on two AA batteries and I always carry spares.
-There have been many lively debates on the pros and cons of a GPS.
-I clearly think they are worthwhile.
 I try to upload all my recorded tracks to peakbagger.com to make them available for other hikers to use.
 I always appreciate it when other hikers share their tracks.

 For shorter hikes where I don't want to carry an extra GPS, I use Backcountry Navigator (paid version) on my phone.
 It has so many features that it can be overwhelming, but I've figured out how to do the basics with it.